-• n + m + 1-arrows = m-fold isotopies of diffeomorphisms, $m \ge 1$ often with extra structure (eg framing, orientation, G-structure).
+• n + m + 1-arrows = m-fold isotopies of diffeomorphisms, $m \ge 1$ often with extra structure (eg framing).

 A fully extended topological quantum field theory is a homomorphism with domain $Bord_n$, preserving the monoidal structure and all compositions.
 The cobordism hypothesis classifies fully extended TQFTs of framed bordisms by the value taken by the positively oriented point.